Yusiyu0601/snesim_with_reverse_query_search_tree/README.md

-# 🧩 SNESIM with Reverse Query Search Tree (C# Implementation)
+# SNESIM with Reverse Query Search Tree (C# Implementation)

-A high-performance **SNESIM (Single Normal Equation Simulation)** algorithm implemented in C#, featuring a **Reverse Query Search Tree (R-STree)** and **Reverse Auxiliary Retrieval Structure (RARS)** for accelerating probability retrieval during the early stages of stochastic simulation.
+This project presents a high-performance implementation of **SNESIM (Single Normal Equation Simulation)** in **C#**, featuring a hybrid query mechanism designed to improve efficiency under sparse conditioning data.

 ---

-## 🚀 Key Innovation — Reverse Query Mechanism
+## Key Innovation — Reverse Query Mechanism

-Traditional SNESIM algorithms rely on **forward traversal** of the search tree (STree) to retrieve conditional probabilities.
+1. Traditional SNESIM algorithms rely on **forward traversal** of the search tree (STree) to retrieve conditional probabilities.
-However, at the **early stage of simulation**, when only a few conditioning data points exist around each prediction node, forward queries require exploring a large number of possible combinations, resulting in **high traversal cost** and **low efficiency**.
+2. However, at the **early stage of simulation**, when only a few conditioning data points exist around each prediction node,forward queries require exploring a large number of possible combinations, resulting in **high traversal cost** and **low efficiency**.

-To address this, the present implementation introduces a **Reverse Query Search Tree (R-STree)** with a corresponding **Reverse Auxiliary Retrieval Structure (RARS)**.
+3. To address this, the present implementation introduces a **Reverse Query Search Tree (R-STree)** with a corresponding **Reverse Auxiliary Retrieval Structure (RARS)**.
 Together, they enable fast, parallelizable pattern retrieval.

 ---

-## ⚙️ Principle of Reverse Query
+## Principle of Reverse Query

-* **1. Early-stage optimization (≈ first 30–35%)**
+**1. Early-stage optimization (≈ first 30–35%)**
 When few conditioning nodes exist, the algorithm switches from forward to **reverse query** mode.

-* **2. Reverse query process**
+**2. Reverse query process**

 * Identify the **farthest conditioning point** in the data event.
 * Use its value and relative position to directly access matching nodes in the RARS at the corresponding tree depth.
 * Verify whether these candidate nodes satisfy all remaining conditioning values.
 * If no full match is found, remove the farthest point and repeat until sufficient matches are collected.
 * Count the frequencies of central-node values and sample from the resulting conditional probability distribution.

-* **3. Transition to forward query**
+**3. Transition to forward query**
 As simulation progresses and local conditioning data become denser, the algorithm automatically switches back to the **standard forward query**, where early pruning becomes efficient.

 ---

-## 🧮 Reverse Auxiliary Retrieval Structure (RARS)
+## Reverse Auxiliary Retrieval Structure (RARS)

 The **RARS** is a level-wise dictionary structure built on top of the STree: